Skip to main content

 log('─' * 50);

-for (final change in diff.activated) {
+for (final change in diff.changes) {

 }